Determining Residency and Lawful Status

-If you are new to SMCC and the Maricopa County Community College District, establishing residency and citizenship or lawful status is vital, because tuition varies according to residency classification.
+If you are new to SMCC and the Maricopa County Community College District, establishing residency and citizenship or lawful status is vital, because tuition rates vary according to residency classification.

 For the Maricopa Community Colleges, tuition is based on three residency classifications.
 The following categories were determined in accordance with state law (ARS 15-1801, 15-1802, 15-1802.01, 15-1803) and regulations of the Maricopa Community Colleges Governing Board (AR 2.2):

 - Out-of-County Resident—an individual who does not live in Maricopa County or has not lived in Maricopa County for 50 days prior to the start of the semester, BUT has lived in any other county in Arizona except Apache or Greenlee AND in the State of Arizona for at least one year prior to semester start, who is also a U.S. Citizen or in a lawful status.

 - NOTE: According to ARS §15-1469, if the County Superintendent of Schools certifies that you are a resident of a county in Arizona which is not a part of an established community college district, Apache or Greenlee counties will pay the tuition for you to attend one of the state community colleges.
 You must complete and submit the Arizona Out-of-County Residence Affidavit form, available from the SMCC Student Enrollment Services Office.

 It is up to the student to establish his/her residency and citizenship or lawful status prior to registration, and register under the correct status.

 Proof of residency and citizenship or lawful status must be provided to each college of attendance.
 Documentation must be provided prior to the start of the term in which residency classification is being requested.
 Documentation received after the start of the term will be used for residency determination in subsequent terms.